 In January 2018, second-year students from BA (Hons) Costume and Performance Design, Ba (Hons) Acting and BA (Hons) Creative Events Management all took part in a 10-hour residency exploring outdoor performance in the landscape.

-Led by Lorna Rees, Artistic Director of Goobledegook Theatre, and Heidi Steller, scenographer and printmaker, the project encouraged student collaboration and their engagement with the landscape around them.
+Led by Lorna Rees, Artistic Director of Gobbledegook Theatre, and Heidi Steller, scenographer and printmaker, the project encouraged student collaboration and their engagement with the surrounding landscape.

 100 STUDENTS INVOLVED

 This year’s workshop followed a short residency hosting 18 students in 2017, which took place in the woods surrounding Slade’s Farm.
 In 2018 the project expanded to accommodate 100 students.

 The theme of this year’s ‘Explore’ workshop was influenced by the Dorset, Devon and Somerset tradition of the Wassail.
 Traditionally, whole village communities would come together and visit each corner of a village or orchard.
 They would play or beat improvised instruments loudly to drive out evil spirits, and offerings of cider and toast would be made to encourage a good harvest.